Balisword

 Unlike the normal balisong, the balisword is not generally used for performing tricks, known as "flipping", as the handles and blade maintain enough momentum to cause injury if they were to close on a hand.
-So users typically open a balisword with two hands rather than one.
+Users are highly advise to wear blade protection such as chainmail gloves, slash-resistant gauntlets or typically tend to open a balisword with two hands rather than one.